mebenyahia/mebenyahia/README.md

   <img src="cinnamoroll.jpg" alt="I love cinnamon rolls" width="200">
 </p>

-- I'm slowly finding my way in research, mostly around applied AI to healthcare.
+- I'm slowly finding my way in research.
 - I keep this GitHub as a place for experiments, notes, and projects in progress.

 Most of what you see here is me trying to understand things a bit better (and to do better generally :)🌼).